ErpNetDocs/tech/modules/crm/crm-common/crm-common-concepts/determine-line-discount.md

 ## Filtering conditions

--Discount From Date is empty or <= required Date
+- Discount From Date is empty or <= required Date
 - Discount To Date is empty or >= required Date
 - Discount Product is empty or equal to required Product
 - Discount Min Quantity is empty or <= required Quantity